 But this change did not come out of nowhere.
 In fact, it’s the product of decades of indoctrination of generations of Americans through what is called “education.”
 We use scare quotes here, because there is little evidence that American schools educate their students anymore – if, by education, we mean imparting knowledge rather than ideology.

 This isn’t simply something to handwave away as “those crazy kids on college campuses and their left-wing professors.”
 Generations of far-left indoctrination have created a critical mass of Americans openly hostile toward American values and the very notion of liberty itself.
+With Liaison Technology Group, you can enjoy the convenience, comfort, and peace of mind that come with having a fully automated home.
 If one is looking for an explanation for how we got to this point, a deep and critical view of education – from kindergarten through post-graduate – is in order.

 The punchline?
 You’re paying for it in the form of America’s student loan program, which is little more than a massive welfare program for universities with multi-billion dollar endowments.